nusenu/ansible-relayor/README.md

 * `tor_offline_masterkey_dir`
     - default: ~/.tor/offlinemasterkeys
-    - Defines the location where on the ansible host relay keys (ed25519 and RSA) are stored.
+    - Defines the location where on the ansible control machine we store relay keys (Ed25519 and RSA)
     - Within that folder ansible will create a subfolder for every tor instance.
     - see the [documentation](https://github.com/nusenu/ansible-relayor/wiki/How-to-migrate-all-tor-instances-of-one-server-to-another) if you want to migrate instances to a new server
     - **note**: do not manually mangle file and/or foldernames/content in these tor DataDirs